delishad21/pulse/README.md

 npm run lint
 ```

-See `AGENTS.md` for architecture and automation rules.

 ## Authentication and user administration

 Production compose starts with public registration disabled:
 `PULSE_REGISTRATION_ENABLED=false`.
 The web registration page, registration
 API, and mobile auth configuration all honor this setting.
-If registration is
-ever enabled temporarily, recreate the web service after changing the
-environment and set it back to `false` when onboarding is complete.

 Create or activate a user from the running Docker API container without
 exposing the password in the command line: